Water-Melon/Melon/docs/en/core_init.md

     int                       argc; //Usually the argc of main char                    **argv; //Usually the argv of main mln_core_init_t           global_init; //The initialization callback function is generally used to initialize global variables.
-The callback will be called after the configuration is loaded. mln_core_process_t        master_process; //The main process handler function, which we will dive into in the multi-process framework section mln_core_process_t        worker_process; //Worker process handlers, which we'll dive into in the multiprocessing framework section
+The callback will be called after the configuration is loaded. mln_core_process_t        main_thread; //The main thread handler function, which we will dive into in the mutli-thread framework section mln_core_process_t        master_process; //The main process handler function, which we will dive into in the multi-process framework section mln_core_process_t        worker_process; //Worker process handlers, which we'll dive into in the multiprocessing framework section
 };